FDMOliveira/Front-end-nanodegree-exercises/Pizzeria/README.md

 ## Website Performance Optimization portfolio project
-This challenge was about turning a slow and not optimized portfolio in a fast and optimized one.
+This challenge was about turning a slow and not optimized portfolio into the best possible version.

-Here you have the [final](https://cdn.rawgit.com/FDMOliveira/Front-end-nanodegree-exercises/9b7aff5/Pizzeria/index.html) version page.
+Here you can find the [final](https://cdn.rawgit.com/FDMOliveira/Front-end-nanodegree-exercises/9b7aff5/Pizzeria/index.html) version of the optimized page.

-You can also have the chance to check the source file and compare it to the production file.
+You also have the chance to check the source file and compare it with the production file.

 ### Optimizing steps
 Critical Rendering Path: